← Back to Blog

 Using Claude for Research: A Practical Workflow That Actually Saves Hours

 Most people use Claude the way they use Google — type a question, read the answer, close the tab.
 That approach misses 80% of the value.
 When you treat Claude as a thinking partner throughout a research project rather than a one-shot answer machine, the time savings compound dramatically.
-Here's a structured workflow for doing exactly that.
+A 10-hour research project becomes 4 to 5 hours without sacrificing depth.
+Here is a structured five-phase workflow for doing exactly that.

 Phase 1: Map the Territory Before You Dive In

-The biggest time sink in any research project is not knowing what you don't know.
-You read an article, follow a citation, find a new angle you hadn't considered, and two hours later you're deep in a rabbit hole that's only tangentially related to your original question.
+The biggest time sink in any research project is not knowing what you do not know.
+You read an article, follow a citation, find a new angle you had not considered, and two hours later you are deep in a rabbit hole that is only tangentially related to your original question.

 Start every research project with a scoping prompt.
 Before reading a single source, ask Claude to orient you: